Picture this: you are at home, and it is a typical hot and beautiful summer afternoon.

 This entry-level hardwood product from S:CRAFT is called Cuba, and is a fantastic affordable wooden shutter solution.

-One thing to be aware of when choosing any shutter material is that MDF can be affected by moisture, so it is not always the best choice for rooms which are prone to damp environments.
+One thing to be aware of when choosing any shutter material is that MDF can be affected by moisture, so it is not always the best choice for rooms that are prone to damp environments.

 For bathrooms, kitchens or even wet rooms, there is a substrate waterproof product (Java) made from ABS plastic which is painted to look like real wood.